zhezhouzz/HATs/README.md

 ### Detail Usage of Marple

 For reusability, we introduce the detail usage of Marple.
-Using **Marple**, you can
+Using **Marple**, you can do the following.

 #### Pretty Printing